7CLewis/Smash-Shell/README.md

 # Smash Shell
 * Author: Casey Lewis
-* Test cases were created by Boise State University Professors and modified by myself.

 ## Overview
 This program generates a "smash" shell - a simplified version of